 Senate Bill No. 1469, titled "An Act Concerning Medical Debt," proposes significant changes to the liability of spouses regarding medical debts.
-The bill stipulates that a surviving spouse will not be responsible for the medical debts of a deceased spouse, specifically concerning reasonable and necessary services from physicians or dentists, as well as hospital expenses.
-This amendment alters the existing law, which holds spouses jointly liable for such expenses while both are alive.
-The bill also clarifies that a spouse who abandons their partner without cause is liable for the support of the abandoned spouse, but this abandonment serves as a defense against liability for expenses incurred for the benefit of the abandoning spouse.
+The bill stipulates that a surviving spouse will not be responsible for the medical debt of a deceased spouse, specifically concerning reasonable and necessary services provided by physicians or dentists, as well as hospital expenses.
+This provision is a notable shift from existing law, which holds spouses jointly liable for such expenses while both are alive.
+The bill also clarifies that a spouse who abandons their partner without cause is liable for the support of the abandoned spouse, but this abandonment can serve as a defense against liability for expenses incurred for the benefit of the abandoning spouse.

 Statutes affected: